SBA 7(a) vs. 504 Loans: Which One Do You Actually Need?

 The 504 requires everything the 7(a) does, plus additional CDC-specific documentation.
 You're essentially applying to two lenders simultaneously.

-- Job creation/retention projections (the SBA requires this — you must create or retain 1 job per $90,000 of CDC debenture funding, or meet a community development or public policy goal)
+The SBA requires this — you must create or retain 1 job per $90,000 of CDC debenture funding, or meet a community development or public policy goal.

-- Environmental review — Phase I Environmental Site Assessment is required for all real estate
+Phase I Environmental Site Assessment is required for all real estate.

-- Two closings worth of documents — one for the bank portion, one for the CDC portion
+One for the bank portion, one for the CDC portion.

 The process